-If you are facing a residency and relocation issue that requires the expertise of highly skilled Kitchener family law lawyers, we invite you to contact our firm for a consultation.
-We can assist you seeking a residence and relocation variance or to respond to such a request from the other parent.
+If you are facing residency and relocation issues that requires the expertise of highly skilled family law lawyers, we invite you to contact our firm for a consultation.
+We can assist you in seeking a residence and relocation variance or to respond to such a request from the other parent.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to mobility, changes to residence, and relocation as part of your separation or divorce, or after a divorce has been finalized, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph and surrounding areas.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.